Winter Weather Advisory

 * IMPACTS...Plan on slippery road conditions.
 The hazardous

-conditions will impact the Friday morning commute.
+conditions could impact the Thursday morning commute.
+Very strong

 PRECAUTIONARY/PREPAREDNESS ACTIONS...